Shannon-Labs/ariadne/benchmarks/results/BENCHMARK_SUMMARY.md

 ## 📈 Performance Notes

-- Metal backend currently unusable on this system because the JAX Metal runtime rejects StableHLO bytecode; router falls back to the CPU statevector path
+- Metal backend functional with JAX-Metal providing measurable speedups (1.16-1.51x) despite experimental warnings
 - CUDA backend cannot be evaluated without NVIDIA hardware
 - Qiskit CPU baselines (shots=1000) remain <2 ms for 3–5 qubit cases, ~1.3 ms for the 8-qubit Clifford ladder
 - Router overhead is significant for small circuits but enables large circuits that would otherwise crash
+- JAX Apple Silicon GPU support is experimental but functional for quantum simulation workloads